How Did Holly Become Associated With Christmas?

 If you want to create a bird friendly environment in your yard, plant hollies.
 You will attract wild turkeys, cedar waxwings, thrushes, blackbirds, goldfinches, bobwhites and mourning doves.
 The holly berries are too hard for the birds to eat in the summer and fall, but after a few frosts, they soften up and provide a wonderful winter food source when food is difficult for them to find.
 Evergreen hollies also provide protection during winter storms.
 Birds shelter in the shrubs, protected from wind and predators.

 Pruning can be done to give your holly an attractive shape.
-You should do your pruning in the late winter to ensure maximum flower production which, if there is a male shrub close enough, will result in a bumper crop of berries.
+You should do your pruning in the late winter when the shrubs are dormant to ensure maximum flower production which, if there is a male shrub close enough, will result in a bumper crop of berries.
 Hollies can withstand a hard pruning or rejuvenation pruning and make excellent topiaries.

 Hollies are known as plants with four season interest thanks to their evergreen glossy leaves and brightly colored berries.
 Birds also appreciate hollies, so they can be used when creating a wildlife friendly landscape.
 And, of course, we all appreciate holly at holiday time.